 NAVY BASE SECTION TOWNSVILLE,

-The US Navy Base Section in Townsville, Queensland during WW2 comprised:-
+The US Navy Base Section in Townsville, Queensland during WWII was known as Navy 143 and comprised:-

 Fleet Post Office